apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Golden Bachelor’ couple Gerry Turner and Theresa Nist split 3 months after wedding**
+**Tiger Woods 1 over, 8 shots back after 1st round at the Masters**

-You can read more about it [here](https://www.cnn.com/2024/04/12/entertainment/golden-bachelor-divorce/index.html).
+You can read more about it [here](https://www.espn.com/golf/story/_/id/39927730/tiger-woods-1-8-shots-back-1st-round-masters).

 ## Requirements
 - Python 3.8